 Britain signed the Lausanne Treaty in 1924, in which they completely abandoned the promise to recognize an independent Kurdistan, leaving Kurds as minorities in Turkey, Syria and Iraq.

-This was in accordance with the theory that patriotic "nationalism" was dangerous, so many of the new nations carved out after World War I were intentionally created with opposing ethnic and religious groups in them.
+This was in accordance with the theory that patriotic "nationalism" was dangerous, so the new nations carved out after World War I would intentionally contain opposing ethnic and religious groups.